 - What is your unique selling point to your audience?

-- What does your target audience need to know about right now?
+- What do your ideal guests need to know about right now?

 - How can you talk about it in a new way?